Welcome From Nueces County Clerk

 The Nueces County Clerk serves as Chief Elections Officer of the 17th largest county in the State of Texas.

-Under the County Clerks Office the Elections Division conducts special, primary, and general elections for Nueces County and governmental entities within the County.
+Under the County Clerk's Office, the Elections Division conducts special, primary, and general elections for Nueces County and governmental entities within the County.

 Nueces County thrives when every person takes part in the voting process.
 Our website is designed to inform and assist voters so they can successfully cast their ballot.